GV110-4-SP-CO:

 Module aims

-This module seeks to enable students to assess scientific logic and assumptions, evaluate scientific theories and empirical evidence, and build intuition for good research designs.
+• To enable students to assess scientific logics and assumptions, evaluate scientific theories and empirical evidence, and build intuition for good research designs.

 Module learning outcomes